 - Provides ongoing uses in the classroom for students.

 - Supports the continuous improvement of education in Georgia.

 - Grants are for innovative classroom projects only.
-Grant requests will NOT be considered for the following: professional development, field trips, student fees, salaries, incentives, furniture, Smart Boards, PCs /laptops, printers, software or hand-held electronic tablet-like devices.** If you have a questions, email Karen Ewing, firstname.lastname@example.org.
+Grant requests will NOT be considered for the following: professional development, field trips, student fees, salaries, incentives, furniture, Smart Boards, or PCs /laptops.
+Grant requests for printers, software or hand-held electronic tablet-like devices must be program-related.** If you have any questions, email Karen Ewing, email@example.com.